 This volcano’s most recent eruption occurred in 1944.
 Cycles of eruptive activity culminate in a Plinian eruption.

-In order to have a distant glimpse of the volcanic mountain, travelers who travel to the Pompeii ruins are very interested in Mount Vesuvius.
-In order to see the enormous crater and the breathtaking perspective of the Gulf of Naples, it is also highly popular to trek to the top of Mount Vesuvius.
+To have a distant glimpse of the volcanic mountain, travelers who travel to the Pompeii ruins are very interested in Mount Vesuvius.
+In fact, Pompei attracts an estimated 2.5 million visitors every year, as a UNESCO World Heritage Site.
+To see the enormous crater and the breathtaking perspective of the Gulf of Naples, it is also highly popular to trek to the top of Mount Vesuvius.

 Underwater Volcanos in Italy

-Italy is encircled by seas and has underwater volcanoes in addition to those on land.
+Seas encircle Italy and has underwater volcanoes in addition to those on land.
 Here are the submerged volcanoes that are located in this nation.

 Marsilli